 Please note that if a sponsor fails to pay then the full amount of outstanding fees becomes the responsibility of the student.

 International students who do not have confirmation of their sponsorship will be expected to pay a deposit of £4,400 to secure their place on a course.
 This deposit will be refunded once a valid sponsorship letter is produced and payment received from the sponsor.
+For students commencing in January 2022 onwards, the study deposit is increasing to £5,500.

 Self-Funding Students and how to Pay your Fees